nanoacademic/devicegen/README.md

 ## About devicegen

-DeviceGen is a split-gate device generator targeting mainly spin qubit applications.
+devicegen is a split-gate device generator targeting mainly spin qubit applications.
 It enables to create Gmsh mesh files corresponding to a gate geometry defined in a GDS layout text file.

+## Community

+You are welcome to create new features for devicegen.
+To do so, please create a user-owned fork of the devicegen repository, and submit a pull request containing your modifications.

 ## Copyright

-DeviceGen is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+devicegen is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the file COPYING in http://www.gnu.org/licenses/, for a description of the GNU General Public License terms under which you can copy the files.

+## Reporting bugs in devicegen

+Please report any bug by creating an issue on the devicegen GitHub page: https://github.com/nanoacademic/devicegen/issues.

+## Contacting Nanoacademic Technologies

+The devicegen package is developed and maintain by Nanoacademic Technologies.
+For any question that is not a bug report, please contact us at: info@nanoacademic.com.